Top 10 Long Blooming Perennials

 7.)
 'Autumn Joy' Stonecrop

-‘Autumn Joy’ is a flowering perennial that can be grown in zones 3-9, and looks great year-round across the variety of climates that can be found in these zones.
+‘Autumn Joy’ is a perennial flower that blooms all year and that can be grown in zones 3-9 across the variety of climates that can be found in these zones.
 This sturdy sedum provides the landscape with reddish-pink flowers in late summer.
 Growing between 18-24 inches tall, ‘Autumn Joy’ provides a great deal of interest without dominating the landscape.

 Like most sedum, ‘Autumn Joy’ does well in times of drought, and can handle a wide variety of weather, from the cold summers of zone 3 to the hot and dry summers that can be found in zone 9.

 While ‘Autumn Joy’ is technically of the sedum variety, it is a cross between a sedum and an ice plant, and as such is more upright than most sedums, and doesn’t always visually resemble other members of the sedum family.
 Since it is so easy to grow it can occasionally spread from the area it was originally planted.
 Not to worry, however, since ‘Autumn Joy’ is native to North America, Asia, and Europe.

 A re-blooming daylily that lives up to its name, ‘Happy Returns’ provides nonstop blooms for months, from zone 3 through zone 9.
 Its compact 18-inch height means that it fits almost anywhere in the garden, allowing you to bring its bright yellow blooms to any part of the garden that needs some color.